An online writer with a degree in journalism, Glassvisage sports piercings in her ears and lip.

 Part of this contemplation revolves around my lip ring.

 This piece of body jewelry is not just a valued possession of mine; it also feels like it's become a part of me.
 I love my little rhinestone stud for the way it individualizes my appearance in a simple and, in my opinion, innocuous way.

 Unfortunately, many people do not agree with my opinion (including my mother, who would not let me enter my house until I took it out).
 Employers especially may shrink from piercings and tattoos (which I also have) and refrain from hiring individuals with such accessories.

-According to a 2006 study by Anne E. Laumann, MBChB (Bachelor of Medicine and Surgery degrees), and Amy J. Derick, Md., that involved men and women 18–50 years of age, 24 percent had tattoos and 14 percent body piercings.
+According to a 2006 study by Anne E. Laumann, MBChB (Bachelor of Medicine and Surgery degrees), and Amy J. Derick, Md., that involved men and women 18–50 years of age, 24 percent had tattoos, and 14 percent had body piercings.
 The study linked tattoos and piercings to a lack of religious affiliation, extended jail time, previous drinking, and recreational drug use.
 So I guess that explains the uneasiness of employers over tattoos and piercings.

 Obviously, not all inked or pierced people are hooligans, but why should a company bother giving someone the benefit of the doubt if there's a clean-cut and unadorned applicant also at the front door?